So I’ve been reading a lot about minimalism, and naturally (for me anyway) I started thinking about myself.

-I spend my day at the office sitting at my desk , (sedentary is an understatement), but at least there is air condition .so I decided this (untill now classified as) winter skirt can have a glimpse at how things look outside in summer time.
+I spend my day at the office sitting at my desk, (sedentary is an understatement), but at least there is air conditioning .so I decided this (until now classified as) winter skirt can have a glimpse at how things look outside in summertime.

 The thing is- this example is one of many.